top of page

 2018

-+ “Synaptic Garden”: 3 large scale murals for the Comcast Technology Center (Philadelphia, PA)
++ “Synaptic Garden”: 3 large murals for the Comcast Technology Center (Philadelphia, PA)

 + “Parts Per Million”: 14000 sq/ft mural for South Philadelphia High School, with Mural Arts Philadelphia (Philadelphia, PA)